Young Trump Staffers In D.C. Can't Find Dates Because People Hate Them, And Twitter Thinks It's Hilarious

 Washington D.C. has long been a heavily Democratic city.
 Of approximately 440,000 registered voters in the District of Columbia, as tabulated by the Washington City Paper, 311,268 — an impressive 71 percent — turned out to vote in the 2016 presidential election.

 Of those, 282,830 — about 91 percent — voted for Democrat Hillary Clinton.
 Only 12,743 voted for Trump, which is a mere 4.1 percent.
-The remainder In fact, Washington D.C., which has three electoral votes, gained the right to vote in national elections in 1961 and has never voted for any presidential candidate who was not a Democrat, The New York Times recounts.
+In fact, Washington D.C., which has three electoral votes, gained the right to vote in national elections in 1961 and has never voted for any presidential candidate who was not a Democrat, the New York Times recounts.